Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - A Full ACK control packet is sent every 10 ms and has all the fields of {{ack-control-packet}}.
-- A Lite ACK control packet includes only the Last Acknowledged Packet Sequence Number field.
+- A Light ACK control packet includes only the Last Acknowledged Packet Sequence Number field.
 The Type-specific Information field should be set to 0.
 - A Small ACK includes the fields up to and including the Available Buffer Size field.
   The Type-specific Information field should be set to 0.

-The sender only acknowledges the receipt of Full ACK packets (see ACKACK Section {{ctrl-pkt-ackack}}).
+The sender only acknowledges the receipt of Full ACK packets (see {{ctrl-pkt-ackack}}).

-The Lite ACK and Small ACK packets are used in cases when the receiver should acknowledge received data packets more often than every 10 ms. This is usually needed at high data rates.
+The Light ACK and Small ACK packets are used in cases when the receiver should acknowledge received data packets more often than every 10 ms. This is usually needed at high data rates.
-It is up to the receiver to decide the condition and the type of ACK packet to send (Lite or Small).
+It is up to the receiver to decide the condition and the type of ACK packet to send (Light or Small).
-The recommendation is to send a Lite ACK for every 64 packets received.
+The recommendation is to send a Light ACK for every 64 packets received.

 ### NAK (Loss Report) {#ctrl-pkt-nak}